Strawberry crinkle virus: Translation

 After the mRNAs are formed and are capped and polyadenylated to their respective ends, this structure mimics cellular mRNAs and allows for translation by cellular ribosomes to produce proteins.

-The Rough Endoplasmic Reticulum is used to translate the G protein, indicating that G proteins have a simple peptide on their mRNA’s start code.
+The Rough Endoplasmic Reticulum is used to translate the G protein, indicating that G proteins have a simple peptide on their mRNA's start code.
 Phosphoproteins (P) and glycoproteins (G) then go through post-translational modification.
 After phosphorylation of the Large (L) protein occurs, trimers of the P protein are made.
 Then the G protein is glycosylated in the Rough Endoplasmic Reticulum and the Golgi complex.

-Assembly and Release
+Assembly and release

 The virus exits the host cell through the process of budding and tubule-guided viral movement.
 Plants are the natural host for SCV and this virus is specifically transmitted by aphid vectors.
 Principally, Chaetosiphon fragaefolii.

-It is important to note that the transmission cycle depends on temperature.
+The transmission cycle depends on temperature.
 Lower temperatures increase the incubation period in the strawberry and the latent period in the vector.